 - Southern Literary Trail – Natchez: Richard Wright

-- Lecture on Richard Wright who was born near Natchez in 1908, given by his cousin Charles Wright (pending confirmation)
+- Lecture on Richard Wright who was born near Natchez in 1908, given by a Richard Wright Family representative

 - Lecture on African-American Vernacular English and Richard Wright’s use of language, given by Dennis Harried, professor of African-American Literature (pending confirmation)

-- Richard Wright Ramble: churches, schools, home sites, cemeteries associated with the Wright family – led by Charles Wright (pending confirmation)
+- Richard Wright Ramble: churches, schools, home sites, cemeteries associated with the Wright family – led by a Richard Wright Family representative

 - Sunday Buffet Brunch at The Carriage House Restaurant, Stanton Hall, an Antebellum Classical Revival Mansion